 Southmead Project provides free therapeutic and practical support to adults who were abused as children and have turned to drugs, alcohol and other ways of self-harming as a consequence of that trauma.

-Located in Western-Super-Mare, Western Counselling offers a structured, abstinence-based, 12 step residential treatment program.
+Located in Weston-Super-Mare, Western Counselling offers a structured, abstinence-based, 12 step residential treatment program.
 Services include alcohol detox, drug detox, rehabilitation and aftercare.

 WIAS offer services including ‘drop-in’ sessions, helplines, women’s groups as well as 1:1 counselling.
 They are a non-profit organisation specifically focused on women and supporting them with past and present alcohol issues.